mendel5/thunderbird/README.md

 - `Datei` --> `Abonnieren`

 ## Folder naming
-When naming folders in an e-mail account, it is recommended to not use dots (`.`) in the folder name.
+When naming folders in an email account, it is recommended to not use dots (`.`) in the folder name.
 So instead of naming a folder `Emails from Mr. Doe` it should be named `Emails from Mr Doe`.

 ## Addons